 In addition, the review indicated that in the shared medical appointment setting, the healthcare provider functions as both a leader as well as a peer,11 further developing the supportive and collaborative patient-practitioner relationship.

-In Functional Medicine, the collaboration and trust between a patient and practitioner is vital to supporting a patient’s health journey.
-The understanding and consideration of a patient’s cultural background, primary language, traditional lifestyle practices and diet, and social and economic barriers are all components to consider when co-developing the most effective and sustainable treatment plan for chronic illness.
+In functional medicine, collaboration and trust between a patient and practitioner is vital to supporting a patient’s health journey.
+Understanding and consideration of a patient’s cultural background, primary language, traditional lifestyle practices and diet, and social and economic barriers are all components to consider when co-developing the most effective and sustainable treatment plan for chronic illness.
 Approaches that include group visits, health coaching, or telemedicine may become relevant options for a patient’s health strategy.
 They may address cost, transportation, or distance challenges in addition to offering personalized health support through a range of benefits, from community connections to frequent contact and reminders regarding patient-centered goals.

-A Functional Medicine personalized intervention may include a range of practical and consistent steps to modify lifestyle factors and enhance a patient’s healthful habits.
-Learn more about how IFM’s therapeutic food plans, for example, can be modified specific to the cultural, economic, and health needs of your patients to deliver personalized, effective, and sustainable nutrition interventions to combat chronic illnesses through IFM’s new course, Therapeutic Food Plans: A Component of Personalized Nutrition.
+A functional medicine personalized intervention may include a range of practical and consistent steps to modify lifestyle factors and enhance a patient’s healthful habits.
+Learn more about how lifestyle factors such as nutrition and exercise can be modified specific to the cultural, economic, and health needs of your patients to deliver personalized, effective, and sustainable interventions to combat chronic illnesses at IFM’s Applying Functional Medicine in Clinical Practice (AFMCP).

 Related Articles and Podcasts

 - Angier H, Gregg J, Gold R, Crawford C, Davis M, DeVoe JE.
 Understanding how low-income families prioritize elements of health care access for their children via the optimal care model.
 BMC Health Serv Res.
 2014;14:585. doi:10.1186/s12913-014-0585-2